 Add the egg whites to a medium bowl and whisk using a handheld electric mixer or stand mixer until you reach soft peaks.
 Add the maple syrup and almond extract.
 Continue whisking for a further 20 seconds to combine well.

 Make a well in the dry ingredients and gradually fold in the egg white mixture.
 Mix well until you reach a soft dough.

-Roll 2 small teaspoons of dough into a ball, roughly the size of a walnut, this should make approximately 32 balls.
+Roll a heaped teaspoon of dough into a ball, roughly the size of a walnut, this should make approximately 32 balls.
 (I find using damp hands helps make a smooth surface to the balls and makes them less sticky).
 Arrange on the prepared trays, 5cm apart.
 Press an almond gently into the centre of each biscuit ball.